Executive Staff

 Email: kate@casagalveston.org

-Kate was born in and spent most of her life growing up in Santa Fe, Texas.
-Kate’s passion for kids in need started in the 6th grade when she received a PAL.
-Her PAL was a mentor, someone that truly cared and was a consistent person in her life.
-Along with her PAL, she also had a guardian with a big heart!
-These great role models in her life shaped her to be the kind of person who wanted to do the same for others.
-Kate started off as a CASA advocate and quickly knew this was where she was meant to be.
-Helping kids realize they can grow up and be whoever they wanted in life, and still have faith in their self no matter their up bringing.
-She believes every child deserves someone who can help make sure their voice is heard.
+Kate’s passion for kids in need started in the 6th grade when she received a PAL – a mentor and someone that truly cared and was a consistent person in her life.
+Along with her PAL, she also had a guardian with a huge heart!
+These special role models helped shape Kate to be the kind of person who wanted to do the same for others and led her to CASA.
+At CASA, Kate quickly knew this was the path she was meant to walk and that she would help kids realize their potential and to instill faith in themselves no matter their circumstances.
+Kate strongly believes that every child deserves to have someone in their corner who can help ensure their voice is heard.

-When she has free time, Kate enjoys taking her 2 dogs, Archie and Draco, places and spoiling them like crazy.
-Kate considers her friends to be family, and they are a huge part of her life!
-She also enjoys reading and traveling whenever she can!
+Kate is a native to Galveston County, growing up in Santa Fe, Texas.
+When she has free time, Kate is a momma to 1 and enjoys spoiling her 2 dogs.
+Kate considers her friends to be family and they are a huge part of her life!